 In 2008, Bicycle Coalition of Greater Philadelphia staff met and came to know the individuals and organizations who were working together to create a trail on the old railbed.
 At a meeting of the Lower Merion Historical Society and a walk/bike ride afterwards to see the railbed, the bridge and the possible connection down to the west side of the Schuylkill River where two additional bridges existed (the Lock Street and Pencoyd Bridges), it was clear that this potential trail should be connected to the Schuylkill River Trail and that the Manayunk Bridge would provide the reconnection that Lower Merion/West Philadelphia and Manayunk/Roxborough were seeking.

-The Manayunk Bridge became one of nine identified gaps in the Complete the Trail campaign that the Coalition launched with the Manayunk Development Corporation, Schuylkill River Development Corporation, Pennsylvania Environmental Corporation and other organizations in 2008-9.
+The Manayunk Bridge became one of nine identified gaps in the Complete the Trail campaign that the Coalition launched with the Manayunk Development Corporation, Schuylkill River Development Corporation, Pennsylvania Environmental Council and other organizations in 2008-9.

 In 2010, it was included in a large proposal written for 6 counties by the Coalition and Pennsylvania Environmental Council that was submitted to the US Department of Transportation for a grant to build 17 segments of trails.